belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Scroll to Dictionary Search section]**

-> "As required by the assignment, the system provides a searchable dictionary of all corpus words with their frequencies.
+> "The assignment also requires a searchable dictionary.
+Here it is - you can look up any word and see how often it appears in our corpus.

 **[Type 'patient' in the search box]**

-> You can search for any word - for example, 'patient' appears over 22,000 times in our medical corpus.
-This confirms our medical domain specialization."
+> For example, 'patient' appears over 22,000 times.
+This confirms we're working with a medical domain."

 ---

 ### 1.6 STRENGTHS & LIMITATIONS (60 seconds)

-> "**Strengths of our Spelling Correction System:**

-> 1. **Domain-Specific Accuracy**: Trained on real medical transcriptions, it recognizes medical terminology
-> 2. **Context-Aware**: Uses bigram probabilities for intelligent suggestions
-> 3. **Both Error Types**: Handles non-word AND real-word errors
-> 4. **Fast Performance**: Corrections are generated in milliseconds
-> 5. **User-Friendly GUI**: Clean interface with 500-character limit as required

-> **Limitations:**

-> 1. **Limited to Corpus Vocabulary**: Words not in the medical corpus may be flagged as errors
-> 2. **Bigram Context Only**: Doesn't consider longer contexts (trigrams or beyond)
-> 3. **No Part-of-Speech Awareness**: Cannot distinguish grammatical contexts
-> 4. **Fixed Confusion Pairs**: Real-word detection limited to predefined pairs"
+> "Let me discuss the strengths.
+First, it's domain-specific - trained on real medical transcriptions.
+Second, it's context-aware using bigram probabilities.
+Third, it handles both non-word AND real-word errors.
+Fourth, it's fast - corrections in milliseconds.
+And fifth, the interface is clean with the required 500-character limit.

+> For limitations: The vocabulary is limited to our corpus, so non-medical words might be flagged incorrectly.
+We only use bigrams, not longer contexts.
+There's no part-of-speech awareness.
+And real-word detection is limited to predefined confusion pairs."

 ---

 ### 1.7 POTENTIAL IMPROVEMENTS - POS, IR, SEMANTICS (60 seconds)

-> "**How could we improve this system using POS, IR, and Semantics?**
+> "How could we improve this?
+Three main areas:

-> **1. Part-of-Speech (POS) Tagging:**
-> - Add a POS tagger to understand grammatical context
-> - For example, after 'the', we expect a noun or adjective, not a verb
-> - This would help detect errors like 'I went to there house' - knowing 'there' is an adverb and we need a possessive pronoun
+> **Part-of-Speech tagging** would help understand grammar.
+After 'the', we expect a noun - this would catch errors like 'I went to there house' because 'there' is an adverb, not a possessive.

-> **2. Information Retrieval (IR) Techniques:**
-> - Use TF-IDF weighting for word importance in suggestions
-> - Implement document-level context for better understanding
-> - Use inverted indices for faster candidate retrieval
+> **Information Retrieval techniques** like TF-IDF could weight word importance better.
+We could use document-level context and inverted indices for faster lookups.

-> **3. Semantic Analysis:**
-> - Integrate word embeddings like Word2Vec or GloVe
-> - Words with similar meanings would be clustered in vector space
-> - Could detect semantic misuse: 'The doctor prescribed medicine for his patience' - semantically, 'patience' doesn't fit medical context, should be 'patients'
-> - Contextual embeddings like BERT could understand nuanced meanings"
+> **Semantic analysis** using word embeddings like Word2Vec would cluster similar words together.
+For example, it could catch 'The doctor prescribed medicine for his patience' - semantically, 'patience' doesn't fit a medical context, it should be 'patients'.
+BERT could understand even more nuanced meanings."

 ---